azdim/azdim.github.io/content/blog/git.md

 git push
 ```

 * Well done!
-I hope you have enjoyed this short post on better git commits.
+I hope you have enjoyed my post on better git commits and have learned something new.